conjurer-rich/fast-flow-flywheel/pages/how-it-works/3-reflect.md

 Surface what changed, what stayed stuck, and what new tensions appeared.

-Focus reflection on learning, not blame—create safety to name what did not work.
+Focus reflection on learning, not blame, create safety to name what did not work.

 Update Flow Roadmaps and Flow Decision Records with real-world insights.